Mineola, New York: Prevalence in aviation

-On May 20, 1927, at 7:52 a.m., Charles Lindbergh started his historic flight from nearby Roosevelt Field.
+On May 20, 1927, at 7:52 a.m., Charles Lindbergh started his historic flight on the Spirit of St. Louis from nearby Roosevelt Field.
 Thirty-three hours later he landed in Paris and became the first person to complete a solo flight from the United States across the Atlantic Ocean.

-The Mineola Hotel burned down in 1966 as the result of arson.
-One man was killed.

-Main Street was the center of village business as well as a popular meeting place for farmers and the business community alike.
-The general store offered an array of goods that would fulfill most everyday needs, such as hardware, toys, wool, dry goods, clothing and food.
-The small glass-fronted mail and delivery boxes filled the existing six-foot post office.
-As the Mineola population grew, the post office was relocated to the Meyer Building on Mineola Boulevard and then twice more to 3rd Street and 2nd Street.
-It eventually found its permanent home on 1st Street and Main Street.

-Mineola's first theatre named Allen's Hall drew in many early moviegoers to see "the flickers".
-Motion picture success drew in other theaters to the area, the most lavish being the Century Opera House.
-Most theaters had a showing in the morning and in the evening, usually featuring a live pianist who kept up with the action of the movie while playing music that suited the story.

-As years passed, Jericho Turnpike became the commercial "main street".
-Farmland was sold off and homes and offices were built.
-Mineola has continued to be a community of growth and development.

-Mineola held its centennial celebration in 2006.

-Mineola is home to large Portuguese communities, and has been for years.
-Portuguese restaurants and businesses and the Portuguese language are a common feature throughout the neighborhood.
+This historic feat was given numerous test flights in the weeks leading up to his departure, particularly in San Diego and St. Louis.
+On May 20, 1977, fifty years after the flight, a thirteen-cent commemorative stamp depicting the Spirit of St. Louis over the Atlantic Ocean was issued in commemoration.

+1982 Long Island Rail Road auto-train collision

+At approximately 2:18 AM on Sunday, March 14, 1982, ten teenagers were riding in a Ford Econoline van on their way to a nearby popular nightspot in Garden City South after attending a friend's house party when the driver swerved around the closed Herricks Road railroad crossing gates, only for their vehicle to be struck broadside and dragged an estimated 100 yards.
+A 17-year-old girl, Kathleen Caemmerer (the daughter of former New York State Senator John D. Caemmerer) was the only survivor despite being severely injured.
+The county's worst auto accident and railroad accident sent shockwaves across New York and across the country.
+In an investigation made and concluded by the Nassau County Police Department, the primary cause of the accident was the driver's failure of judgement contributed by driving under the influence.

+Etymology

+The village's name is derived from an Algonquin Chief, Miniolagamika, which means "pleasant village."

 Geography

 According to the United States Census Bureau, the village has an area of 1.9 sqmi, all land.

-The villages bordering Mineola are Garden City, Old Westbury, East Williston, and Williston Park.
-Mineola also borders the hamlets (CDP) of Carle Place, Garden City Park, Herricks, and Roslyn Heights.

 The village gained territory between the 1990 census and the 2000 census.

+Mineola is located approximately 21 miles (34 km) east of Midtown Manhattan and 4 miles (6 km) from the Queens border.
+The villages bordering Mineola are East Williston and Williston Park to the north, and Garden City to the south.
+Mineola also borders the hamlets (CDP) of Carle Place to the east, Garden City Park and Herricks to the west, and Roslyn Heights to the north.

 Near the center of the village, Mineola Memorial Park commemorates the victims of the September 11 terrorist attacks with a monument.
-Mineola's own Memorial Library and private and public schools adjoin the park.
+Mineola's own Memorial Library, as well as multiple private & public schools, adjoin the park.
 The Memorial Tablet and surrounding paths were an Eagle Project by Troop 45 Eagle Scout Edward Kaiser.